JoshuaJFogg/slate/source/includes/_access-management.md

 }
 ```

 This endpoint is available for all access for a specific account, regardless of whether it is active.
+The results returned will be in order of latest start date.

 ### HTTP Request